Discover the power of cloud cost intelligence

-One of the best DevOps solutions is GitLab, in my opinion.
-It has been around on market longer than some of today's popular tools like GitHub CI or CircleCI.
+The GitLab platform enables teams to collaborate during the DevOps lifecycle’s integration, management, configuration, and maintenance phases.
+It has been on the market longer than some popular tools like GitHub CI and CircleCI.

-So why GitLab is my choice?
-It's not a secret that GitLab has both version control system and CI tools - GitLab CI, so it's a perfect combo.
-But this combo is also available for GitHub, as well as you can create a GitHub or Bitbucket repo and integrate it with CircleCI.
+Since GitLab has both version control and CI/CD tools, it's the perfect combination.
+But this combo is also available for GitHub.
+Teams can create a GitHub or Bitbucket repository and integrate it with CircleCI.

-Local method may be useful for projects, where you have some services that will be required in your CI processes, for example:
+The local method may be useful for projects where you have some services that will be required in your CI processes, such as:

 Of course, you may call these services from your cloud CI, but it requires them to be available in a global network (internet).
 In this case, you'll have to think over the way to secure access to your services and the way to store credentials for them (project environment variables, for example).

 So, as we can see, GitLab is a perfect solution for both local and cloud usage.

 Jenkins is an open-source, server-based automation platform that helps DevOps teams automate tasks in building, testing, and deploying any project or software.
 It is written in Java, can run out-of-the-box, and offers packages for Linux, Windows, and macOS — and other Unix-like OSs.

 Semaphore is a hosted CI/CD platform for all stacks.
 It offers one of the fastest CI tools in the industry, affordable pricing, and responsive customer support.
 Because it's a hosted CI tool, engineers don't need to manage external servers.
 The tool is also customizable for the pay-as-you-go model and any workflow.